 A winner of the RATTLE Poetry Prize, he has been nominated for a Pulitzer Prize, and his work has appeared in The Yale Review, The Southern Review, Boston Review, The Times Literary Supplement, The American Literary Review, Measure, FIELD, Passages North, and other publications.

-He has been featured in the Academy of American Poets' poem-a-day program, the PEN Poetry Series, and Verse Daily, and his work is forthcoming in the Anthologies Poem-a-Day: 365 Poems for Every Occasion (Abrams, 2015) and The Aeolian Harp (Glass Lyre Press, 2016).
+He has been featured in the Academy of American Poets' poem-a-day program, the PEN Poetry Series, and Verse Daily, and his work is included in the Anthologies Poem-a-Day: 365 Poems for Every Occasion (Abrams, 2015) and The Aeolian Harp (Glass Lyre Press, 2016).
 He teaches at Manhattanville College and Columbia University.